soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 1. To execute a connected process that should complete in "one step" (all or nothing)
 1. To decide between multiple options.
 If this is your use case, consider using Decision Goals rather than decide operators directly.
 Decision goals use decide operators, but wrap them in a higher level abstraction which can make managing the decision easier.

-A decision operator is simply an operator that is not intended to be applied directly.
-It is intended to no-change, producing a Soar sub-state.
+A decide operator is simply an operator that is not intended to be applied directly.
+It is intended to operator no-change, producing a Soar sub-state.
 Decide operators and the sub-states they produce contain some common structures which can be used by other productions that execute the process that the decide operator represents.

 The structure of a decide operator is as follows:

 ```
 ^ operator
 ^^ type            # NGS_OP_DECIDE
 ^^ name            # your name for the operator (the action/decision)
 ^^ goal            # becomes the "active" goal if this operator is selected
 ^^ return-values   # stores meta-information about the return values
 ```

 Whether a sub-state makes a decision or executes a process, it must produce a result in order to be useful (with the exception of, perhaps, a sub-state used to print something to the console).
-A _result_ is any change to working memory that is reachable through a top state WME.
-So for example, if a production adds the WME: `(S54 ^my-value 5)` to the sub-state S5, it is NOT creating a return value.
+A _result_ is any change to working memory that is reachable through a `superstate` WME.
+So for example, if a production adds the WME: `(S54 ^my-value 5)` to the sub-state S54, it is NOT creating a return value.
 However, if it adds the WME: `(G15 ^my-value *yes*)` to the goal G15 that is stored in the global NGS goal pool, the production IS creating a return value.

 Soar treats return values specially.
 All return values are associated with a _justification_ -- a production automatically created by the architecture based on the chain of WMEs that were tested in order to create the new value.
+The vast majority of cases will likely get O-Support, even if you use an I-Supported rule to create the result.
 Detailed discussion of justifications and how they impact the lifetime of return values is beyond the scope of this reference and the reader is referred to the Soar Manual for more information.

 One potential issue with sub-states is that they can create return values at any time.
 These return values can, in turn, trigger other actions (e.g. operator proposals/retractions) that can interrupt the execution of the sub-state.
 Furthermore, even if these return values don't cause the sub-state to interrupt, updates to the input link could do the same thing.